0xmenna/NSD_Project/README.md

 service freeradius start
 ```

-Set the authenticator device IP address from which the server will receive the authentication requests (i.e. the switch ip address) and the shared secret.
+Set the IP address of the authenticator device (i.e., the switch) from which the RADIUS server will receive authentication requests, and configure the shared secret used to secure the communication between the switch and the server.

 ###### clients.conf